 Transmission fluid plays a vital role in the cooling and lubrication of a vehicle’s parts as it circulates through its components.
 In the process, it accumulates dirt and other metal shavings over time, sometimes sitting at the bottom of the pan and in some cases flowing through the car’s system.

-By often changing the transmission fluid, one can evade problems of transmission, and thus it is essential to check its condition and level once a month using a dipstick.
+By regularly changing the transmission fluid, you can evade transmission problems and thus it is essential to check its condition and level once a month using a dipstick.
 You can even use a transmission additive to help maintain performance and protection over the years too.

 A sweet smell and a bright red color is an indication of good transmission fluid, whereas a dirty, dark and with a burnt smell is a sign it needs replacement.

 How Often Should You Change Transmission Fluid

 The period transmission fluid needs changing varies from one car model to another.
 Therefore, knowing your car manufacturer’s recommendation on how often to service the vehicle is vital.

 While other cars and trucks have varying range when the transmission fluid should be changed, it mostly ranges from 30,000 miles to more than 100,000 miles.